 All properties were stated at historical cost less an allowance for accumulated depreciation.
 The Respondent depreciates its rail assets, including main-line track, locomotives and freight cars, using the group-life method of accounting.
 The group-life method aggregates assets with similar lives and characteristics into groups and depreciates each of these groups as a whole.
 Regulations enforced by the Surface Transportation Board ("STB") of the U.S. Department of Transportation require periodic formal studies of ultimate service lives ("life studies") for all railroad assets.

-Factors taken into account during a life study include:
+There are several factors taken into account during the life study and they include: